nxrighthere/ValveSockets-CSharp/README.md

 `ConfigurationString.ClientForceProxyAddr` comma-separated list for debugging, to override relays from the config with this set.

 #### ConfigurationValue
-Definitions of configuration values for appropriate configuration functions:
+Definitions of configuration values for appropriate functions:

 `ConfigurationValue.FakeMessageLossSend` randomly discard unreliable messages instead of sending.
 Expected value 0-100.